 - You are making a loss, so there is no profit to allocate!
 We can help you turn the business around and get back into a lean mean profitable machine.

 While we’re big believers in the Profit First system, this isn’t for everyone.
 If your business falls in one of these buckets, then you might be better suited to another method.

 - You are not coachable and struggle with following through with new habits.
 The Profit First system is simple once it is set up.
 However, some people struggle with these changes.
 The power of this system is its ability to shift your mindset – if you are committed.
-This is why we offer to coach – to hold you accountable.

 - Your Profit goal percentages are too ambitious.
 You get excited to start taking control of your finances.
 But, the system breaks, and you run out of cash in your operating expenses account, lose motivation and revert to old habits (or credit card debt!).
 Go slowly with your goals – we are turning a big ship around here – not a little speed boat.